Harteyang/harte.top/_posts/2013-09-19-a-strange-python-exec-problems.markdown

 For some reason(I have not found), another software(maybe pygments) overwrite the `/usr/bin/python-exec`.

-Reinstall `python-exec` and solve this strange problem.
+Reinstall `python-exec` and solve this strange problem:

+	emerge -avD python-exec

+Disable python-exec to be changed by other package:

+	emerge --oneshort python-exec:2